 Built in 1934, the five-span, concrete bowstring arch is a designated heritage bridge and distinctive presence in Kitchener’s Bridgeport neighborhood.
 When it began to deteriorate, the Region of Waterloo asked Stantec to determine if the historic structure could be rehabilitated.
-They also asked us to look at a chronically congested intersection at one end of the bridge and suggest ways to improve it.
+We also reviewed a chronically congested intersection at one end of the bridge and suggested ways to improve it.

 Due to the nature of the project and intense interest from the community, we worked closely with the region on extensive public information efforts to highlight key phases of the project, present design concepts, and address concerns.